 Indicate clearly identified commercialization goals consistent with project objectives (how does the project address and provide economic benefits – qualitative and quantitative – for both Alberta and Germany)

-Demonstrate expertise (management, technical, and operational) in the field of the project and purpose a strong joint team
+Demonstrate expertise (management, technical, and operational) in the field of the project and propose a strong joint team

 Indicate the respective human expertise contribution(s) to the project